 Energy Transfer LP Non-Qualified Deferred Compensation Plan (the "Energy Transfer NQDC Plan") is a deferred compensation plan, which permits eligible highly compensated employees to defer a portion of their salary, bonus, and/or quarterly non-vested phantom unit distribution equivalent income until retirement, termination of employment or other designated distribution event.
 Each year under the Energy Transfer NQDC Plan, eligible employees are permitted to make an irrevocable election to defer up to 50% of their annual base salary, 50% of their quarterly non-vested phantom unit distribution income, and/or 50% of their discretionary performance bonus compensation during the following year.
-Pursuant to the Energy Transfer NQDC Plan, Energy Transfer may make annual discretionary matching contributions to participants' accounts; however, Energy Transfer has not made any discretionary contributions to participants accounts and currently has no plans to make any discretionary contributions to participants' accounts.
+Pursuant to the Energy Transfer NQDC Plan, Energy Transfer may make annual discretionary matching contributions to participants' accounts; however, Energy Transfer has not made any discretionary contributions to participants' accounts.
 All amounts credited under the Energy Transfer NQDC Plan (other than discretionary credits) are immediately 100% vested.
 Participant accounts are credited with deemed earnings or losses based on hypothetical investment fund choices made by the participants among available funds.